microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 ## Implementation Notes

 While this example is more flexible and configurable than a standalone I/O expander ASIC, there are 2 main downsides to this solution: power consumption and software reliability.
 The ASICs are highly optimized to consume minimal power, even when active.
 In addition, there is a chance for software bugs or glitches to occur, which would cause a malfunction of this device.

+### Clock Speed and Implementation

+At the moment, this demo runs at a clock speed of 16 MHz (when not in sleep).
+The reason why this demo has such as a high clock speed is because I<sup>2</sup>C generates a lot of interrupts, all of which be processed very quickly.
+If adding to the functionality of this demo, increasing the clock speed to the max of 32 MHz will add more timing margin to the design.
+It will also improve the response time of the I<sup>2</sup>C at the cost of power.

 ## Summary
 This code example demonstrated using the PIC16F15244 family of devices to create a highly configurable I/O expander which can be used to create feature rich systems and designs easily.